substratusai/models/README.md

 A collection of containerized AI models that:

-* Run inference from the CLI or via a HTTP API.
+* Can be used to run inference from the CLI or via an HTTP API.
 * Support exploration with Jupyter Notebooks.
 * Support finetuning with new datasets.